correctomatic/correctomatic-app/README.md

 - `CORRECTOMATIC_API_SERVER`: URL of the correctomatic API server from the viewpoint of the app container
 - `CALLBACK_HOST`: host and port of this app from the correctomatic viewpoint.
 You will probably need to set this to `http://host.docker.internal:5000` when running the app in a container.
 - `UPLOAD_FOLDER`: folder where uploaded files are stored.
 Correctomatic doesn't need access to this folder (it makes a copy of the file), so you can set it to any value.

+You will also need to mount the LTI configuration directory, with the correctomatic.json LTI configuration files and the private and public keys.
+Take in mind that the paths in the configuration file should be from the viewpoint of the app container.

 Example of running the container:
 ```bash